-- Brush the duck with the Tamari glaze, leaving some for further glazing.
+- Brush the duck with the Tamari mixture, leaving some for further glazing.

-- Roast the duck for one hour, glazing and basting often with the duck roasting juices.
+- Roast the duck for one hour, glazing with the Tamari mixture and basting often with the duck roasting juices.

 - Pierce one of its thighs to check for doneness.
 If the thigh juices run clear, the duck is ready.
 If you have a meat thermometer, the temperature should read 63°C/145°F.